Oneflow-Inc/oneflow/docs/source/fx.rst

 Another way of manipulating :class:`Graph`\s is by reusing the :class:`Proxy` machinery used in symbolic tracing.
-For example, let’s imagine that we wanted to write a transformation that decomposed PyTorch functions into smaller operations.
+For example, let’s imagine that we wanted to write a transformation that decomposed OneFlow functions into smaller operations.
 It would transform every ``F.relu(x)`` call into ``(x > 0) * x``.
 One possibility would be to perform the requisite graph rewriting to insert the comparison and multiplication after the ``F.relu``, and then clean up the original